-Betting on sports is only legal in four states: Delaware, Montana, Nevada, and Oregon.
+Betting on sports is only legal in four US states: Delaware, Montana, Nevada and Oregon.
 The rest of the country has to make its bets illegally, through bookies.
-As with any enterprise that holds the promise of easy money, there’s never a shortage of hungry gamblers looking to make a few dollars.
+As with any enterprise that holds the promise of easy money, there's never a shortage of hungry gamblers looking to make a few dollars.

-A few years ago, when I was working as a bartender in New York, I met a ton of bookies who’d ask me to “hold” envelopes stuffed with tickets and cash for shady customers who’d stop by later to pick them up.
+A few years ago, when I was working as a bartender in New York, I met a ton of bookies who'd ask me to "hold" envelopes stuffed with tickets and cash for shady customers who'd stop by later to pick them up.
 I quickly learned that those who operate in this world hail from all walks of life.
-Some were involved in organized crime, while others were independent operators who only took a few bets for friends and coworkers.
-Their clients were a varied lot who, for whatever reason, just liked to bet on sports: frat boys, athletes, waste-management guys, firefighters, cops, doctors, lawyers, and former felons.
-I spent a lot of time with a few bookies and customers in particular, through whom I became familiar with the less savory aspects of the business, starting with how the job actually works.
+Some were involved in organised crime, while others were independent operators who only took a few bets for friends and coworkers.
+Their clients were a varied lot who, for whatever reason, just liked to bet on sports: frat boys, athletes, waste-management guys, firefighters, cops, doctors, lawyers and former felons.
+I spent a lot of time with a few bookies and customers in particular, through whom I became familiar with the less savoury aspects of the business, starting with how the job actually works.

-Illegal bookies base their lines (“money lines”) and spreads (“point spreads”) on calculations made by actuaries for Vegas casinos.
+Illegal bookies base their lines ("money lines") and spreads ("point spreads") on calculations made by actuaries for Vegas casinos.
 These lines and spreads represent a handicapping that expresses which team bookies think is more likely to win.
-In the days and hours leading up to a game, bookies adjust their lines and spreads to account for the bets (“action”) in their books, fluctuations in the Vegas numbers, and any other unexpected events that could affect the outcome, such as player injuries.
+In the days and hours leading up to a game, bookies adjust their lines and spreads to account for the bets ("action") in their books, fluctuations in the Vegas numbers and any other unexpected events that could affect the outcome, such as player injuries.

 There are many ways to use a bookie, but most customers stick to a few basic kinds of bets.
 To take this year's Super Bowl as an example, when the Broncos were the obvious favorite leading into the game, the money line was set at Seattle +110, Denver -130.
 If you wagered $100 on Seattle and they won, you would get your $100 back, plus an additional $110 (minus the bookie's "juice," or commission, usually set at 5–10 percent).
 If you took the line on Denver instead, a $130 wager would net you only $100, but you would see the return of your $130 (less the bookie's juice).
 But you also have to consider the point spread, which was set at 2.5 for this year's Super Bowl.
 If you bet on Denver, you would need them to beat Seattle by more than two and a half points for it to count as a win.
 On the other hand, if you backed Seattle on the spread, you'd need them to lose by fewer than two and a half for your wager to become a winning ticket.
 Finally, on a "total wager," gamblers bet on the total points scored by both teams combined.
 In this year's Super Bowl, the "over-under" was 47.5, meaning that a wager on the under would pay off if the total points scored by both teams were fewer than 47.5.
 (This year the over was the winning bet, since the total point score was 51.)